zoomomou/portfolio/Part1.md

 # Method and Medium

 I am planning on using Shorthand as the digital platform for this project.
+I am also going to create a simple version of the project for the presentation.
 Meanwhile, I am planning on using Tableau as well as Flourish to realize the sketches that I made.

 <br/>